-WHEREAS, the Planning Commission completed its review of the Staff Report and documents submitted for the proposed project; and
+WHEREAS, the Planning Commission completed its review of the Staff Report and documents submitted for the proposed project at a special meeting on September 22, 2025, and adopted a resolution with a recommendation to the City council to approve Tentative Subdivision Map 2023-03; and

-WHEREAS, all legal prerequisites to the adoption of this Resolution have occurred, and the Planning Commission now desires to recommend to the City Council adoption of a resolution approving Tentative Subdivision Map 2023-03.
+WHEREAS, all legal prerequisites to the adoption of this Resolution have occurred, and the City Council now desires to recommend to approve Tentative Subdivision Map 2023-03.

-NOW, THEREFORE, the Planning Commission of the City of Kerman resolves as follows:
+NOW, THEREFORE, BE IT RESOLVED by the City Council of the City of Kerman as follows:

-6. Recitals.
+1. Recitals.
 The City Council hereby finds that all of the facts set forth in the recitals above are true and correct and incorporated herein.
-7. CEQA: The Planning Commission concurrently recommended certification of the IS/MND (SCH No. 2025060904) for the project.
+2. CEQA: The City Council concurrently certified the IS/MND (SCH No. 2025060904) for the project.
 The IS/MND identified the subdivision.
 The subdivision does not change the environmental assessment of the IS/MND.
-Further, the Planning Commission recommended to the City Council certification of the IS/MND for this project.
-The Planning Commission further recommends findings that no subsequent review is required under CEQA Guidelines section 15162 as since that time no substantial changes have been proposed in the project which will require major revisions of the IS/MND due to the involvement of new significant environmental effects or a substantial increase in the severity of previously identified significant effects.
+Further, the City Council certified the IS/MND for this project.
+The City Council further finds that no subsequent review is required under CEQA Guidelines section 15162 as since that time no substantial changes have been proposed in the project which will require major revisions of the IS/MND due to the involvement of new significant environmental effects or a substantial increase in the severity of previously identified significant effects.
 Likewise, no substantial changes have occurred since that time with respect to the circumstances under which the project is undertaken which will require major revisions of the IS/MND due to the involvement of new significant environmental effects or a substantial increase in the severity of previously identified significant effects.
 There is also no new information, which was not known and could not have been known at the time of the recommendation for certification that the project will have significant effect not discussed in the IS/MND.
-As such, the Planning Commission recommends the City Council find Tentative Subidivion Map 2023-03 has already been fully assessed in accordance with CEQA, no subsequent review is required under CEQA Guidelines section 15162, and no further action or review is required under CEQA.
+As such, the City Council finds that Tentative Subdivision Map 2023-03 has already been fully assessed in accordance with CEQA, no subsequent review is required under CEQA Guidelines section 15162, and no further action or review is required under CEQA.